- Unfortunately, even a single course of antibiotics can permanently alter the gut flora.

 Infancy is a critical time where the development of a healthy gut microbiota is essential for the long term health of your child.
 You can read more about protecting the gut health of your child in The Healthy Baby Code.

-In medicine and health, as in all other areas of life, each choice we make comes with consequences.
-The purpose of this post is not to suggest that antibiotics are “bad” and we should never take them.
 As I said in the beginning of the article, antibiotics save lives and have significantly lengthened our lifespans.
 But that benefit has come with a price, and it’s one that we’re only just beginning to understand the full implications of.
 My goal here is simply to raise awareness of this price – the harmful and potentially lasting effects of antibiotics – so that you can make a more informed choice.

 What are some alternatives to antibiotics?